FAIRplus/the-fair-cookbook/content/recipes/accessibility/aspera.md

 * For uploading much of the above applies.
 The main differences are:
   * Be aware of geographical zoning and which areas to upload to.
-  * Prepare data for ease of tranfer, for instance, organize data in directories or consider data compression prior to transfer (note that this transfers a computational burden of decompression).
+  * Prepare data for ease of transfer, for instance, organize data in directories or consider data compression prior to transfer (note that this transfers a computational burden of decompression).

 <!-- TODO (needed - no real example yet)
 * Example command line for uploading